javalite/simple-example/README.md

-This is a simple Maven-based example using ActiveJDBC.
+# Maven-based example using ActiveJDBC.
 Usage:

 1. Execute create.sql against your DB - this will create a table.